TouK/nussknacker/docs/installation_configuration_guide/DesignerConfiguration.md

 ---
 # Designer configuration

+Designer configuration area contains configs for web application interface, security, various UI settings, database and more.
+Check [configuration areas](./Common.md#configuration-areas)) to understand where Designer configuration should be placed in the Nussknacker configuration.

-The default Designer configuration is defined in [defaultDesignerConfig.conf](https://github.com/TouK/nussknacker/blob/staging/designer/server/src/main/resources/defaultDesignerConfig.conf).
+The default Designer configuration can be found in [defaultDesignerConfig.conf](https://github.com/TouK/nussknacker/blob/staging/designer/server/src/main/resources/defaultDesignerConfig.conf).

 ## Web interface configuration